Eastwood MIG Welder Buyers Guide

 What You Need To Know When Buying A MIG Welder

 When somebody is looking to do their own auto body work, MIG welders are one of the first tools they should look at owning.
-MIG welding is very easy to learn and a MIG welder is a must-have in auto restoration or any type of metal fab, which is probably why you're considering purchasing a MIG.
+MIG welding is very easy to learn and a MIG welder is a must-have for auto restoration or any type of metal fab, which is probably why you're considering purchasing a MIG.
 If you're not sure what exactly you need, we're going to help you select the right machine for your job.
 Our MIG welders buying guide primarily looks at the MIG 135, MIG 175 and MIG 250, which are designed specifically for this type of welding.
-If you're looking for a Multiprocess machine that will allow you to not only MIG weld, but also give you the option of Stick and TIG welding, those units are also available at Eastwood.
+If you're looking for a multi-process machine that will allow you to not only MIG weld, but also give you the option of stick and TIG welding, those units are also available at Eastwood.

-When it comes to selecting a welder, your first two concerns are most likely “what thickness of metal can it weld” and “what voltage do I need to run the machine”.
+When it comes to selecting a welder, your first two concerns are most likely "What thickness of metal can it weld?" and "What voltage do I need to run the machine?"
 You may also want to know the duty cycle and whether it has the ability to connect a spool gun to weld aluminum.
 You'll also want to make sure it uses common consumables that you can get at a welding supply store, not just from the manufacturer, which is an advantage of these Eastwood machines.
 And make sure the welder has a good warranty.
 If the manufacturer doesn't have confidence in the unit, why should you?
-Eastwood offers a 3 year warranty on all these units; in fact you can even test them for 60 days with the Eastwood money back guarantee.
+Eastwood offers a 3-year warranty on all these units; in fact, you can even test them for 60 days with the Eastwood money back guarantee.
 So you know we have confidence in these machines, which means you can, too.

-Now let's see what voltage you need to power them.
-The MIG 135 operates on standard 120 volts, the MIG 175 on 240 volts and the MIG 250 can operate on either 120 or 240 with the supplied adapter cord.
+Next, let's see what voltage you need to power them.
+The MIG 135 operates on standard 120-volt household power.
+The MIG 175 requires 240 volts while the MIG 250 can operate on either 120 or 240 with the supplied adapter cord.
 This could mean needing to install new outlets or rewiring your shop if your metalworking needs demand these welders.
-On 120 volts, the MIG 250 will weld up to 1/8”, which is nice because you can still use the machine if you're in a location where only 120 volts is available.
-In fact, because the MIG 250 is an inverter style unit it can also be run by a generator, making it a mobile unit that's great if you need to take it out on the road or to the track.
-So if you're looking for a unit to haul with you and connect to a generator, the MIG 250 is for you.
+On 120 volts, the MIG 250 will weld up to 1/8-inch, which is nice because you can still use the machine if you're in a location where only 120 volts is available.
+In fact, because the MIG 250 is an inverter style unit, it can also be run by a generator.
+This makes it a mobile unit that's great if you need to take it out on the road or to the track.
+If you're looking for a unit to haul with you and connect to a generator, the MIG 250 is for you.

-Now, you may also want the ability to weld aluminum.
-All three units have the option to connect a spool gun.
-The MIG 175 actually comes with a spool gun to weld aluminum up to ¼”.
-The MIG 135 and 250 have the option to connect a spool gun which will allow you to weld aluminum up to 1/8” of an inch on the MIG 135 and ¼” on the MIG 250.
+You may also want the ability to weld aluminum.
+All three welders have the option to connect a spool gun.
+The MIG 175 actually comes with a spool gun to weld aluminum up to ¼-inch.
+The MIG 135 and 250 have the option to connect a spool gun which will allow you to weld aluminum up to 1/8-inch of an inch on the MIG 135 and ¼-inch on the MIG 250.
 These spool guns are sold separately; you can learn more about other add-ons in our MIG Welder Accessories Buyer's Guide.

-Now let's discuss consumables, which you'll need a steady supply of over time.
+Now, let's discuss consumables, which you'll need a steady supply of over time.
 All three units use common consumables, which means you can get them at Eastwood or at most welding supply stores.
-The MIG 135 and MIG 175 both use Tweco™ style consumables and the MIG 250 uses Binzel™ style consumables.
+The MIG 135 and MIG 175 both use Tweco™ style consumables and the MIG 250 uses Trafimet™ style consumables.

-Let's check out duty cycle, which is the length of time the machine can operate in a given amount of time.
-As an example, if it’s a 30 percent duty cycle like the MIG 175, it can operate for three minutes and then needs to cool for seven.
-If 30% doesn't seem like much, hold a pen and move it like you're welding for three minutes.
+Let's check out duty cycle next.
+This is the length of time the machine can actually operate in a given timespan.
+As an example, if a unit has a 30 percent duty cycle like the MIG 175, it can operate for three minutes and then needs to cool for seven.
+If 30 percent doesn't seem like much, hold a pen and move it like you're welding for three minutes.
 It will probably seem like a very long time (and your arm might be a little tired at the end).
-The duty cycle is 20% at 90 amps for the MIG 135 and 30% at 130 amps for the 175, which are both plenty to get the job done on your projects, especially auto restoration.
-The big MIG 250 has an impressive 60% duty cycle at the full 250 amps, which is great for more industrial welding where you will be using the machine for long periods of time welding thick steel.
+The duty cycle is 20 percent at 90 amps for the MIG 135 and 30 percent at 130 amps for the 175.
+Both are typically plenty to get the job done on your projects, especially auto restoration.
+The big MIG 250 has an impressive 60 percent duty cycle at the full 250 amps, which is great for more industrial welding where you will be using the machine for long periods of time welding thick steel.

-Another great feature on all three units is the infinite adjustability of voltage and wire speed that really allows you to dial in the unit perfectly for the best welds, which is really useful for thin metal.
-Many machines only have a few settings that you click through, rather than a smooth dial that lets you select an exact spot between those settings.
+Another great feature on all three units is the infinite adjustability of voltage, amperage and wire speed that really allows you to dial in the unit for the best welds, which is really useful for thin metal.
+Many machines only have a few settings that you click through, but Eastwood welders have a smooth dial that lets you select an exact spot between those settings.
 This allows you to do precision welding even in a home garage.

-I hope this helped you select the best MIG welder for your jobs.
-If you're just starting to weld or you're looking for one unit that's going to cover most things on a restoration, I recommend the MIG 175.
-If nearly all of your work will be thin steel and sheet metal, I suggest the MIG 135.
-If you want the ability to weld thick steel for long periods of time, or connect it to a generator, the MIG 250 is the unit for you.
+We hope this helped you select the best MIG welder for your jobs.
+If you're just starting to weld or you're looking for one unit that's going to cover most things on a restoration, we recommend the MIG 175.
+If nearly all of your work will be thin steel and sheet metal, we suggest the MIG 135.
+If you want the ability to weld thick steel for long periods of time or to connect to a generator, the MIG 250 is the unit for you.

-And remember if you're just learning how to MIG weld, Eastwood has a lot of videos that show how to setup your welder and begin welding, plus videos on troubleshooting as well as tips and tricks to improve your skills.
+And remember, if you're just learning how to MIG weld, Eastwood has a lot of videos in the Eastwood Garage that show how to setup your welder and begin welding, plus videos on troubleshooting as well as tips and tricks to improve your skills.
 We've been a DIY leader since 1978 and are here to assist you with your needs.